wesbosse/botwes/README.md

 ## A Potential Solution

 _We maintain our own slack bot with a custom slash command to handle this.
-I have a prototype up and running on a private slack org._
+A prototype is up and running on a private slack org._

 **The slash command:**

 Intended to work like `/poll` to minimize invasiveness.
-For my test installation, it is invoked with `/wesley` followed by `"question"` and then `"answer1" "answer2" ...`
+For my test installation, it is invoked with `/trupoll` followed by `"question"` and then `"answer1" "answer2" ...`

-*Example:* `/wesley "Which WC campus is the best?"
+*Example:* `/trupoll "Which WC campus is the best?"
 "DEN" "LA" "SEA" "SF"`

 *Results in the following poll:*